 Unless something changes, the current phase-out is going to be gradual and will be completed by December 2030.
-To give you a ballpark estimate of how the phase-out will impact new buyers, the current solar rebate for an average-sized solar system with a $37 STC price in the year 2019 would fetch a rebate around to $3400, whereas in 2020 the rebate will be reduced down to $3100.
-Waiting until next year to install solar will cost you around $300.
+To give you a ballpark estimate of how the phase-out will impact new buyers, the current solar rebate for an average-sized solar system with a $37 STC price in the year 2020 the rebate will be $3100, and this will reduce by around $300 every year until 2029.

 However, this is relatively small compared to the opportunity cost of not installing solar power now and continuing to pay large power bills.
 You’d still be faced with rising electricity costs for supply from the main grid.
 According to the Australian Energy Market Operator (AMEO) in the first quarter of 2019, South Australia and Victoria saw the highest ever increase in the average wholesale prices over the quarter.
 The record-breaking heatwave in Australia this year has led to a peak in consumer demand, while also leading to lower than expected output from hydro generators.

 An average 5kW solar power system can save you up to around $500 per quarterly bill, which means that for every year you put off installing solar power, you miss out on a potential $2,000 saving on your power bill, plus you miss out on the current STC price multiplier.

 Solar Is Booming, Don’t Miss The Boat

 For more information about installing solar power and claiming the current STC price, please fill out the form below.
 We can help you size up a system and provide personalised pricing based on the best solar system for your home: